Our Team

 Managing Editor

-Jennifer L. Miller is an Army Veteran, 1997-2000, and former Army Spouse, 1999-2017.
+Jennifer L. Miller (she/her) is an Army Veteran, 1997-2000, and former Army Spouse, 1999-2017.
 She’s a professional travel photographer and Light Worker who sometimes allows herself to write poetry and nonfiction.
 She graduated from the University of Washington Tacoma with a BA in Creative Writing in 2017.

 Editor Q&A: